puffyCid/artemis-api/artemis-docs/docs/Intro/cli.md

 ```

 Collecting data via JavaScript is a bit more complex than other methods.
 But it
-provides a lot more flexibility on what you can do with the data.
+provides a lot of flexibility on what you can do with the data.

 See the section on [Scripting](../Intro/Scripting/boa.md) to learn more!